henrypugh/website_vault/AI Company.md

 # AI Company

 A human CEO overseeing a pyramid of AI workers that carry out tasks and bring new proposals, where its the human's job to decide what to do and the AI will carry it out.
+The human provides the good taste that AI cannot.

 # Theoretical Company Structure